Alas, the old South Slocan schoolhouse is no more.

 At some point in the 1970s or ‘80s, the building (or part of it) was dubbed the Art Folks Home and used as a rehearsal space by local performance troupe Theatre Energy.
 (I don’t know much about this aspect, however.
 If you do, let me know.)

-In 1981, the basement was rented to a fledging organization called the Vallican-Winlaw Food Co-operative, which started in 1975 before moving to the schoolhouse, which became its first modest storefront.
+On March 14, 1980, the basement became a modest storefront for a fledging organization formerly called the Vallican-Winlaw Food Co-operative, started in 1975.
 It remained there until relocating in 1985 to Nelson where you know it today as the Kootenay Co-op.

 While I’ve never seen a photo of the school during this period, an image appeared in the co-op’s 1981 newsletter purporting to show it.
 In reality, someone drew a sign on an engraving of a building that looks like it’s out of 19th century England.